album chronology

 london to paris

-After hearing the Propellerheads use 1950's sound bites in there work to such great effect, I had to give it a go.
-This track also heralds the birth of one of my favourite of my melodies... one I've tried to remix frequently (see our island on the third album).
+After hearing the Propellerheads indulging in 1950's sound bites to such great effect, I had to give it a go.
+This track also heralds the birth of a melody that lingered around for a while... one I've tried to remix frequently (see Our Island on the third album).
 The drums are better than most on the album, but still somewhat lacking.

 london to paris (remix)

-I think this marks a big improvement over the original, and although the instruments are low quality (especially the drums and piano), with a bit of treatment, the track could be made to sound professional.
+I think this marks a big improvement over the original, and although the instruments are low quality (especially the drums and piano), with a bit of treatment, the track might be made to sound more professional...

 wilderness

-Some good drum programming accompanies some that's a bit muddled, which is also an appropriate word to describe the melodic content.
-Some of the synthesized sound are quite nice and original.
+Some decent drum programming accompanies some that's a bit muddled, which is also an appropriate description of the melodic content.
+Some of the synthesized sounds work quite well, though...

-In part inspired by the classical suite's the Child, this is a more souped up, 'clubby' track.
-I like the definition in frequencies between the timpani and marimba and love the deep warbling synth-bass sound at about 2:35.
-Again, the tacky drums let the piece down.
+In part inspired by the classical suite's the Child (see below), this is a more souped up, 'clubby' track.
+I like the definition in frequencies between the timpani and marimba and love the deep warbling synth-bass sound at about 2:35 (0:13, to you).
+The tacky drums, later on, let the piece down, however.

 classical suite

-Without a doubt, during the time I spent on these classical movements I made the most progress in composing music, I have ever made.
+Without a doubt, the most progress I ever made learning to compose was at the times I threw myself at classical music.
 The endeavour taught me many tacit skills which carried through to my contemporary works.
-The progress can even be linearly charted through the four movements here...
+Indeed, the progress can almost be linearly charted through the four movements here...

 the explorer